AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 ## Deactivate a user immediately

+1. People
+1. People
+1. More
+1. Deactivate
-1. Click `Deactivate` in the box that appears.
+1. Click **Deactivate** in the box that appears.

 ## Schedule users for deactivation